 Are Websites Still Necessary?

-It seems many businesses believe that their Facebook page is a good substitute for any other web presence, and this appears to be a good strategy on the surface.
+It seems many businesses believe that their Facebook page is a good substitute for any other web presence, and this appears to be a good strategy… on the surface.
 Posting social media content is free and rewarding.
-After all you get to see all the likes and new followers in real time and you can engage with them first-hand.
-Facebook is also the largest social media platform by far, and highly recommended by all marketing experts.
+After all, you get to see all the likes and new followers in real time and you can engage with them first-hand.
+Facebook is also the largest social media platform by far, and a highly recommended part of your marketing strategy by all marketing experts.
 So, yes.
 It is an essential tool in today’s marketing toolkit.
 But is it a good substitute for a website?
 Unfortunately, the answer is a definite no, and here’s why:

 With Facebook, brand control consists of trying to convey your business’s unique brand in your profile photo/carousel/video and the About Us section, within Facebook’s own branding.
 Another place to add top level information is in a pinned post to the top of the page, but this only shows in your followers’ feeds when first posted.
 So unless someone is coming to your Facebook page for the first time, or looking specifically for more information, they probably won’t find it.

 As you make regular posts on Facebook (one per day is recommended), all previous posts are pushed lower into your feed.
 This means important information can be lost because virtually no one is looking through your entire feed for more information.
 Facebook is not designed to be an online brochure for your business.
 It is designed to be a news announcer.

 Unlike Facebook, a carefully crafted website allows you to keep all of the most important, relevant information front and center on your home page at all times.
 A good web designer will make it easy for you to update that information when needed; the entire design of the site will reflect your brand and will lead visitors through the sales funnel to your conversion goals.